Nima-Khodabandelou/Notes/README.md

 		}
 	}
 ##
-copy values of one object into another:
+copy values of one object into another

  By constructor
  By assigning the values of one object into another
  By clone() method of Object class

 ex:
 class Student6{
     int id;